-As of the date of this AIF, our current multi-location automobile dealership model of 67 automobile dealerships (76 franchises) located in eight provinces and Illinois enables us to serve a diversified geographic customer base and enjoy benefits not available to single location dealerships.
-In addition, by operating eight dealerships in Greater Calgary, Alberta, seven dealerships in Greater Edmonton, Alberta, six dealerships in Grande Prairie, Alberta, three dealerships in Prince George, British Columbia, three dealerships in the Greater Toronto Area, four dealerships in Winnipeg, Manitoba, four dealerships in the Fraser Valley area of British Columbia, four dealerships in the Montreal area, as well as eight dealerships in the Chicago area, we are able to gain the advantages associated with a group of dealerships in a single geographic area.
+As of the date of this AIF, our current multi-location automobile dealership model of 63 automobile dealerships (71 franchises) located in eight provinces and Illinois enables us to serve a diversified geographic customer base and enjoy benefits not available to single location dealerships.
+In addition, by operating seven dealerships in Greater Calgary, Alberta, seven dealerships in Greater Edmonton, Alberta, five dealerships in Grande Prairie, Alberta, three dealerships in Prince George, British Columbia, four dealerships in Winnipeg, Manitoba, four dealerships in the Fraser Valley area of British Columbia, four dealerships in the Montreal area, as well as seven dealerships in the Chicago area, we are able to gain the advantages associated with a group of dealerships in a single geographic area.